Click the images to see them larger above!

 Get the facts about Acute Lymphoblastic Leukemia (ALL) and how our research projects are making a difference.Learn More »

-For their family, Alex’s Lemonade Stand Foundation represents the hope that a cure can be found to prevent any child from having to go through cancer treatment.
+For them, Alex’s Lemonade Stand Foundation represents the hope that a cure is found so that no child has to go through cancer treatment.

 Donate in Honor of Mia Today!